smbowler/catstagram/CSS/README.md

                margin-bottom: 70px
     c) Now add this class to each of the 5 paragraph tags below.
     c) Save your work in Gitpod
     d) Return to Chrome and refresh the page.
-You should see space underneath all of your caption
+You should see space underneath all of your captions

 #### TODO #13: Open the Console and Select an Element
 When we are working with CSS, it is really helpful to use the Developer Tools to experiment with different styles.
 In order to do this, follow the steps below:

-    a) Right click the page and select "Inspect"
+    a) Right click the page and select "Inspect."
+If you are working with a Chrome Book, you might not have this capability, in which case just read through this next section.
-    b) Click on the icon in the top left corner of the Inspect Tools window.
+    b) Click on the box with the aray icon in the top left corner of the Inspect Tools window.
 When you have selected it, it will turn blue like below:
 <img src="../img/inspect_tool.png" style="max-height: 450px">

-    c) Once that icon is blue, hover over the caption on your Catstagram page.
+    c) Once that icon is blue, hover over one of the captions on your Catstagram page.
 It will turn a different color, like below:
 <img src="../img/hover_over.png" style="max-height: 450px">

     d) Click on the caption and then look in the bottom section of the Developer Tools.
-You should see your css rule called .comment, like below:
+You should see your css rule called .caption, like below:
 <img src="../img/caption.png" style="max-height: 450px">

     e) Now click on the property value, where it says "70px" and using your up and down arrow keys,